WSE-research/source-code-processor/README.md

 ### Implementation

-To use this annotation processor for your application, add the dependency as well as the maven-compiler plugin with the annotationProcessor as annotationProcessorPath.
+To use this annotation processor for your application, add the dependency as well as the maven-compiler plugin with the annotationProcessor (source-code-processor) as annotationProcessorPath.

 **Dependency:**